nvu99/ChiffreVigenereEncryption/README.md

-Chiffre Vigenere Encryption
+Chiffre Vigenere Encryption - BETA
 ======================
-This is the first BETA version of this software.
-There are known bugs, however.
+This is the BETA version of this software so bugs are prevalant.
+Some of them have been identified.
-If you have some characters in the input field and you delete the key completely, it will cause the application to crash.
-You may highlight the key you want to remove and type in a new one instead.
 ______________________
 The algorithm of the encryption is in Encryption.cs.
 ______________________